Wayne Thiebaud: Collections and exhibitions

 Thiebaud's works are in permanent collections at the Los Angeles County Museum of Art, the Crocker Art Museum, and the Whitney Museum of American Art.
-The Hirshhorn Museum and Sculpture Garden, the Albright-Knox Art Gallery, the San Francisco Museum of Modern Art, and the Phoenix Art Museum have also held works by the artist.
+The Hirshhorn Museum and Sculpture Garden, the Albright-Knox Art Gallery, the San Francisco Museum of Modern Art, the Albrecht-Kemper Museum of Art, and the Phoenix Art Museum have also held works by the artist.
 Exhibitions featuring Thiebaud include a 2001 retrospective at the Whitney Museum, a 2012 retrospective at Acquavella Galleries, and a 2021 retrospective at the Toledo Museum of Art.

 The Crocker has hosted a Thiebaud exhibition every decade since 1951, including "Wayne Thiebaud 100" to honor the artist's 100th birthday in 2020.

+In 2025, the San Francisco Legion of Honor, exhibited his work in "Wayne Thiebaud: Art Comes From Art."
+In the same year, the Courtauld Gallery, London, staged his first ever UK museum show, American Still Life.

 Recognition

 In 1987, Thiebaud was awarded the Golden Plate Award of the American Academy of Achievement.
 On October 14, 1994, Thiebaud was presented with the National Medal of Arts by President Clinton.
 In 2009, he was honored by California Lawyers for the Arts with its Artistic License Award at its annual gala celebration.
 He also received the Lifetime Achievement Award for Art from the American Academy of Design in 2001.
 Thiebaud was inducted into the California Hall of Fame in 2010 at the California Museum, Sacramento, and in 2013, he was honored with the California Art Award in recognition of his part in raising the prominence of California art around the world.